Wouldn’t it be nice to know exactly what your stakeholders wanted from your competitive enablement program? A little truth serum, perhaps?

 Here are the ten biggest takeaways from the 2021 Competitive Enablement Report.

 The two primary reasons that stakeholders conduct their own competitive research is because current competitive intel isn’t helpful (18%) or it is too hard to access (14%).
-Consumers of competitive content aren’t getting the competitive insights that they want, when they want it.
+Consumers of CI aren’t getting the competitive insights that they want, when they want it.

 Uh oh, a misalignment you say?
-Competitive intelligence teams rated supporting executive strategy as their most important contribution to the organization, while stakeholders feel that CI should primarily support sales performance.
-They also drastically differed on the importance of customer retention.
+Competitive teams rated supporting executive strategy as their most important contribution to the organization…

-C-level executives rank customer retention as the greatest benefit that they expect to see from investment in CI, followed by improved sales performance and product strategy.
+The C-Suite ranks customer retention as the greatest benefit that they expect to see from investment in competitive intelligence, followed by improved sales performance and product strategy.
 Ironically, decision-makers prefer competitive intelligence to serve revenue teams above helping themselves with strategic insights.

-Six out of ten ‘developing’ CI functions have little to no CI technology.
-On the other hand, this is one of the defining features of ‘mature’ CI functions, who nearly unanimously (96%) have some level of standardization.
+Six out of ten ‘adopting’ competitive programs have little to no CI technology or standardized processes.
+On the other hand, this is one of the defining features of ‘mature’ competitive programs, who nearly unanimously (96%) have some level of standardization.
 Not having this process nor technology established makes it difficult to build a scalable and repeatable competitive function.

-Competitive functions in high-growth companies are overwhelmingly supporting sales teams (68%) first, before any other department.
+Competitive enablement programs in high-growth companies are overwhelmingly supporting sales teams (68%) first, before any other department.
 They’re also using revenue-based KPIs to demonstrate ROI of CI activities.
 On the other hand, only 31% of slower-growth companies say that sales are their main priority.

-84% of high-growth companies are planning to increase their investment in CI in 2021.
+84% of high-growth companies are planning to increase their investment in competitive intelligence in 2021.
 Nearly 50% will invest in headcount and technology, however, 22% still don’t know where their money will go.

 These ten takeaways are just the tip of the iceberg. but there’s plenty more in the full 2021 Competitive Enablement Report.
 Insights, interviews, and a whole lot of data.
 Get everything you need to arm your competitive program in 2021 right here.